+This is an opportunity to fill out the Free Application for Federal Student Aid (FAFSA) with assistance from financial aid professionals.
 Many two and four-year colleges and universities throughout the U.S. require or strongly encourage filling out the FAFSA.
 The information you provide on this form becomes the basis for determining eligibility for federal and state grants, work study programs, some scholarships, and subsidized & unsubsidized student loans.

 College is not free.
 Students are charged tuition, fees, and room & board and must pay for books and supplies.
 The total cost to attend college is referred to as the cost of education or the student budget.
 While it is understood that paying for college can be a significant burden, it is the student’s responsibility to ensure that college costs are paid.